AlexLisinTheGreat/p5-Test-Root/README.md

 - Repositories store code
 - Repos can be updated from your local machine using git
 - A "commit" is the action of syncing your local code to the Repositories code
-- You can create a fork of a repo to make changes, and then request them to be merged into the main branch
+- You can create a fork of a repo to make changes, then, request them to be merged into the main branch